Good Fortune - Corporate Headquarters

 The Cascade

 Financial chaos.
 Currencies collapse.
 Banks fail.
-Good Fortune survives through diversified holdings in physical assets.
+Savings evaporate.
+Good Fortune survives through diversified holdings across multiple currency systems and physical assets.
 They become lender of last resort—at emergency rates.
-The debt accumulated during recovery has never been fully repaid.
+The debt accumulated during Cascade recovery has never been fully repaid.
+It likely never will be.
+Good Fortune prefers it that way.

 Present

 Near-complete dominance of consumer finance.
 Debt as lifestyle.
-The red-and-gold branches everywhere, promising prosperity while extracting it.
+The Fortune Pavilion rises where community lending circles once met.
+Fortune Row's trust infrastructure was the vulnerability; Good Fortune weaponized it.
+The community bonds became debt bondage.
 The system works exactly as designed.

 Key Locations